 My Personal Boatanchors

-The exceept for the Hammarlund HQ145X receiver, the radios shown below used to be part of my collection but they have all been sold.
+Eceept for the Hammarlund HQ145X receiver, the radios shown below used to be part of my radio collection.

 hq145.jpgMy father purchased this receiver for me in 1963 when I got my first ticket.
-At the time, it was only three years old and I used it actively until 1993.
-Unlike some of the good bargins we find at fleamarkets, this used receiver cost my dad $Cdn 260 at the time; it was quite a chunk of money for someone making a $1.25 per hour.
+At the time of purchase , it was only three years old and I used it actively until 1993.
+Unlike some of the good bargins we find at fleamarkets, this used receiver cost my dad $Cdn 260 at the time.
+It was quite a chunk of money for someone making a $1.25 per hour.
 For many years, I stored the original shipping box complete with its Railway Express Agency stickers.
 In 1990, storage space became very scarce as a result of building a basement bedroom.
 That original box was thrown out, something which I now regret doing.

 Originally, this HQ145 was not fitted with the crystal calibrator option.
 When I ordered one in 1965, I remember month after month of delays and Hammarlund kept telling my local dealer that production schedules for the Vietnam war were interfering with civilian orders.
 After all these years, this unit is still in pristine condition.